KauzClay/docs-tap/supply-chain/platform-engineering/how-to/exporting-telemetry-data.hbs.md

-# Exporting Telemetry Data (Experimental)
+# Export telemetry data (experimental)

-This section explains how to export the Open Telemetry data, and what information is currently exported.
+This topic tells you how to export the Open Telemetry data, and what information is currently exported.

-NOTE: This feature is experimental, and the exported information may change over time.
+> **Caution** This feature is experimental, and might change substantially as development continues.

-Tanzu Supply Chain uses [OpenTelemetry](https://opentelemetry.io/) to export telemetry data.
-You can refer to their website for a list of vendors and observability tools that support OpenTelemetry.
+Tanzu Supply Chain uses OpenTelemetry to export telemetry data.
+For a list of vendors and observability tools that support OpenTelemetry, see the [OpenTelemetry](https://opentelemetry.io/) website.

-## Configuring Supply Chain to export Telemetry Data
+## <a id="config"></a> Configure a Supply Chain to export telemetry data

 To export telemetry data to an OpenTelemetry collector, update the `tanzu_supply_chain` section of `tap-values.yaml` to include the collector's address.
 For example:

 ```yaml
 tanzu_supply_chain: